 Vehicle-Related Medical Expenses

-What many people don’t realize when they’re looking for auto insurance quotes is that not all vehicle-related injuries are covered under the terms of the policy being quoted
+What many people don’t realize when comparing auto insurance companies is that not all vehicle-related injuries are covered under the terms of the policy being quoted

-You need to know if the insurance rate you’re being quoted includes bodily injury liability coverage for medical expenses incurred by you or any of your passengers who are injured during an accident or auto-related event— regardless of who was at fault.
+You need to know if the insurance rate you’re being quoted by every car insurance company you evaluate includes bodily injury liability coverage for medical expenses incurred by you or any of your passengers who are injured during an accident or auto-related event— regardless of who was at fault.